xtuml/bridgepoint/doc-bridgepoint/notes/8881_Address_5.8_Issues/8881_Address_5.8_Issues.int.md

 proxy.
 The code is not run in batchRelate unless the target RTO is null.
 It is
 now changed to be processed if the target RTO is null or the target RTO is a
 proxy.

+5.3 Fix problem causing several model execution tests to fail.
+As part of the work done to introduce package references, [issue 8633](https://support.onefact.net/issues/8633), MC-Java was modified to support associative classes on a one to many reflexive relationship.
+Prior to this change the ooaofooa meta model did not use such a relationship, and therefore MC-Java did not properly support it.
+The ooaofooa did however contain an associative many to many.
+This is R2968.
+The work done for 8633 fixed a problem with how relationship phrases were being used.
+This fix cause verified execution to fail in many cases because it effectively switched the way role phrases were being interpreted in this case.
+To resolve this the role phrases on R2968 were swapped.
+Addtionally places that were using traversing this relationships in hand-craft java code were also modifed to switch the usage of the relations phrase.
+There were only 4 such files that were not getnerated files.
+They were: bp/debug/java/access/VerifierInvocationHandler.java, bp/debug/ui/actions/ExecuteAction.java, bp/debug/ui/model/BPDebugTarget.java.
+An example of the failures this fixed comes from
+[General Graphics Testing 2](https://support.onefact.net/issues/1609) and its execution of the Looped test model.
+The pull request with this fix is [pull request 260](https://github.com/xtuml/bridgepoint/pull/260).

 6. Implementation Comments